TheOddler/aplai/README.md

 e.g. the file `sudoku_chr_channel.pl` contains the CHR implementation of Sudoku using channeling.

+Note that the Eclipse channeling for Sudoku imports both other implementations and thus some warnings will be shown because "solve" and "solve_all" are overwritten.
+Don't worry about this, it's normal.

 ## ECLiPSe
 Open the tkeclipse interface and load the file you wish to run.
 It is important that you run the file in the same folder as the other files, as it will automatically include the file with the puzzles.